zeichen/ant-design/.github/CONTRIBUTING.md

-# Contributing to Ant Design
+# Contributing to Vsi Design

-The following is a set of guidelines for contributing to Ant Design.
+The following is a set of guidelines for contributing to Vsi Design.
 Please spend several minutes in reading these guidelines before you create an issue or pull request.

 Anyway, these are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.